metabrainz/critiquebrainz/docs/dev/oauth2.rst

 The authorization process starts by redirecting the user to the authorization endpoint with a set of query string parameters describing the authorization request.
-The endpoint is located at ``http://critiquebrainz.org/oauth/authorize``.
+The endpoint is located at ``https://critiquebrainz.org/oauth/authorize`` and is only available over HTTPS.
+HTTP connections are refused.

 **Parameters:**